 - Parent and student must meet the general eligibility requirements

 - The maximum loan amount is the student’s cost of attendance (determined by the school) minus any other financial aid received ( scholarships, grants, loans, work-study, waivers)

-- If approved, parents must complete a Parent Authorization Statement to authorize disbursement to either parent or student.
-No Parent Loan funds can be credited to the student's account or disbursed until the Parent Authorization Statement is completed.
+- If approved, parents must complete a Parent PLUS Refund Authorization Form to authorize disbursement to either parent or student.
+No Parent Loan funds can be credited to the student's account or disbursed until the Parent PLUS Refund Authorization Form is completed.
 (Complete the Parent Authorization Statement form here.

 - If Parent Borrower is denied loan or has an endorser on the Parent Loan, please contact the Office of Financial Aid for additional assistance.